1iveowl/CosmosResourceTokenBroker/README.md

 7. Click **Add a permission**,
 8. Pick **My APIs.** and stay within **Delegated Permissions**
 9. Click on the name of your application
-10. Check the three new Permission you just created.
+10. Check the chack boxes of the three Permission you've just created.
 You might need to expand the them to click all the check boxes.

 That's it.
 Azure AD B2C is now configured.